yolayolayolanda/yolayolayolanda.github.io/source/_posts/my_hard_application_for_grad.md

 categories: tittle-tattle
 toc: true
 ---
 I disappeared for about one month.
-During most of these period time, I was running around in circles for my application for graduate application.
+During most of these period time, I was running around in circles for my application for graduate education.
 <!-- more -->
 I'm going to apply for universities in America next semester and I'm now lack of research experiences.
 So in early March, I tried to seek for a summer research opportunity.